ethereum/consensus-specs/specs/sharding/beacon-chain.md

 class PendingShardHeader(Container):
     # KZG10 commitment to the data
     commitment: DataCommitment
-    # hash_tree_root of the ShardBlockHeader (stored so that attestations can be checked against it)
+    # hash_tree_root of the ShardBlobHeader (stored so that attestations can be checked against it)
     root: Root
     # Who voted for the header
     votes: Bitlist[MAX_VALIDATORS_PER_COMMITTEE]